 There’s often someone in the family (hint: it’s usually not the kids) who’d prefer not to camp.
 But there’s no doubt that camping is a great experience for children.
 So what do you do if one parent says no to camping?
 There’s always RV camping, but if you’re not ready for that quite yet, how about glamping?

 On a recent trip to Flying Flags campground in Buellton, California, I realized there are a variety options for getting the camping experience without actually going camping.
 From primitive camping to very luxurious guest houses, glamping falls somewhere in the middle and is truly a unique experience.

 Let’s first talk about Buellton.
-Just north of Santa Barbara and about 2 hours from Los Angeles, it’s a perfect escape when you need some new scenery and fresher air.
+Just north of Santa Barbara and a little over two hours from Los Angeles, it’s a perfect escape when you need some new scenery and fresher air.
 Solvang, a quaint Danish village, is only a few miles down the road from Buellton and a fun place to stop for lunch before you settle in to your camping trip.

 At Flying Flags campground there are RV sites, primitive campsites, cottages and safari tents for glamping.
 The prices for the safari tents are much higher than primitive camping, but when my son excitedly unzipped the safari tent exposing a room that looked like it was straight out of a Ralph Lauren or Restoration Hardware catalogue, I knew it was going to be worth it.